stonemjs/docs/src/docs/architecture/container.md

 ## Best Practices

-The Service Container in Stone.js is simple by design — but with great power comes great… opportunity for mistakes.
+The Service Container in Stone.js is simple by design, but with great power comes great… opportunity for mistakes.
 Here are the best ways to use it effectively (and avoid common traps).

 #### 1. **Prefer Declarative Binding When Possible**